package-chain/research/whitepaper.md

 prevents a malicious peer from continuously sending a stream of data claiming it is going to match a hash.
 For distributing binaries using the nix deployment model, pure content addressing is insuficcient.
-A binary may and often does contain self references.
+A binary can contain self references.
 For the distribution of binaries the ipfs implementation must keep track of those self references and transparently rewrite them when accessing a block.
 There are also implementation issues, due to different focus of the ipfs team.
 The fuse file system is slow, effort was spent instead on an ipfs http gateway, and the development and specification of a complex rpc and cli interface.
 Using